-Learning Outcome: On completion of this Unit students will be able to analyse the various sources of international law along with its significance.
-The Unit also focuses on the evolving prominent sources of international law such as soft laws, just cogens etc.
+Learning Outcome: On completion of this Unit students will be able to analyse the Page 107 of 155 various sources of international law along with its significance.
+The Unit also focuses on the evolving prominent sources of international law such as soft laws, jus cogens etc.